isapient/lidar_select_objects/README.md

 Algorithm description: Lidar_Select_Objects.pdf

 ## Future Improvements
+- Reorganizing the parameters of the package: launch parameters and const parameters
 - Second more accurate round of object clusterization based on primary clusters centroid
 - Try to modify data collection to reach LiDAR second response; it can help in filtering dust.
 - Use EKF for LiDAR IMU, accumulate short history in the world coordinate system to remove dust cloud.